Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE EVEN & ODD NUMBERS?Numbers can be even or odd.
+Download as PDF Download PDF View as Separate PageWHAT ARE EVEN & ODD NUMBERS?Numbers can be even or odd.
 You can tell if a number is even or odd by making pairs, counting by 2s, or looking at the digit in the ones place.
 Numbers that can be counted by 2s are called even.

 To better understand even & odd numbers…